cabaceira/ps-event-interfaces-app/README.md

     }
 ```

-Notice that the app is using the context of the original email to include on its Email Body.
+Notice that the app is using the context of the original email to include in its Email Body.

 `
 context.email.text